iPhone X: How to pre-order Apple's newest iPhone

 Your carrier's website

 With all major carriers offering the iPhone X, you can always try your carrier's website.
-It's a good idea to log into your account a little bit before the pre-order goes live, and double check your payment information is current.
+It's a good idea to log into your account a little bit before the preorder goes live, and double-check that your payment information is current.

 Retailers